Train collision in Chile kills at least 2 people and injures 9 others

 “We have to identify what the causes are and take the corresponding measures,” Transportation Minister Juan Carlos Muñoz told The Associated Press.

 Authorities identified the two people killed as crew members on the freight train.
-Another nine people were injured, including four Chinese nationals.
+Another nine people were injured, including four Chinese nationals who were operating the test train.
 Medical workers described their condition as serious but not life-threatening.

 Heavy rains have thrashed Chile in recent days, causing floods that have submerged hundreds of houses and displaced thousands of people.
-But the downpour had largely eased in Santiago on Thursday and it didn’t seem to have contributed to the collision
+The downpour had largely eased in Santiago on Thursday and it didn’t seem to have contributed to the collision.

-Deadly train collisions have become rare in the South American country, which significantly boosted its safety consciousness after a 2001 crash involving a passenger train and a bus that killed 20 people and injured many more.
+Train crashes have become rare in Chile.
+The government significantly boosted its safety consciousness after a 2001 collision involving a passenger train and a bus that killed 20 people and injured many more.
+It hasn’t had a fatal crash since, although four derailments and other crashes in the last two decades have injured dozens.

-Even as the government has invested in improvements, challenges remain, with four train collisions reported in the last two decades that resulted in around three dozen injuries over that time.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.